 It can be tempting to hire employees, family, friends, or anyone else who speaks a particular language fluently or natively.
 However, anyone that takes a keen interest in language is aware of the nuances of language.
 A person’s individual spin on the interpretation can affect the results.

 This can lead to embellished, omitted, or even altered words that do not communicate the intent of the expert or witness.

 The reality is that attorneys and other legal professionals want to pass cost savings onto their clients.
-However, you may be doing them a disservice by not retaining the help of a court-certified translator.
+However, you may be doing them a disservice by not retaining the help of a Court Registered/Certified Translator.
 As we’ve said before, there are opportunities to communicate intent that may be lost on a non-certified individual.

 Aside from accuracy, there are several reasons from an ethical standpoint that may compel you to hire a court-certified translator.
 Here are our top five advantages that strongly indicate you should hire one for your next case.

 1. They Meet a Standard that Ensures Quality

 The complexities of the subject surrounding the areas of law, such as medical diagnosis or proving negligence, make it easy to understand how vital a quality Court Registered/Certified Translator actually is.
 Often, the translator is responsible for demonstrating complicated elements of a case in a technical or specialized language.

 People are often tempted to enlist the help of their family or friends who are fluent in that language.
 However, there is no certifying body that states that they are trained and proficient in the language that they speak.
 Even if they are native speakers, they may lack the skills and knowledge necessary to interpret the nuances of each word accurately.

 And as the oldest saying the book goes, “You get what you pay for.”
 Therefore, hiring a Court Registered/Certified Translator produces a better result and ensures quality.
 Court Registered/Certified Translators invest in their profession just like you invest in yours.